and1er/workspace-setup/README.md

-# ubuntu-ws
+# linux-ws

-My Ubuntu 20.04 virtual workstation settings.
+My reproducible Linux workstation setup.

 I use Visual Studio Code to connect to the VM using Remote SSH feature to work in isolated VM.